A Travel Price Comparison for Families, Couples, and Backpackers Tel Aviv vs. Tbilisi for Vacations, Tours, and Honeymoons

 Which is Bigger, Tel Aviv or Tbilisi?

-Tbilisi is bigger, and its population is about 2.8 times larger than the population of Tel Aviv.
-When comparing the population of Tel Aviv vs. Tbilisi, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Tbilisi has a larger population, and is about 3 times larger than the population of Tel Aviv.
+When comparing the sizes of Tel Aviv and Tbilisi, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.